 How to Treat It

-- Contact your veterinarian immediately for evaluation and diagnostics (such as ultrasound or tracheal wash)
+- Contact your veterinarian immediately for evaluation and diagnostics such as ultrasound, endoscopy, or a tracheal wash when appropriate

-- Administer prescribed antibiotics, anti-inflammatories, and supportive care
+- Follow the prescribed treatment plan which may include antibiotics, anti-inflammatories, and other supportive care

-- Monitor closely for relapse or complications like pleuropneumonia
+- Monitor closely for relapse or complications such as pleuropneumonia

 Prevention Tips

-- Maintain good barn ventilation and low-dust bedding
+- Improve barn ventilation and reduce dust with low-dust bedding and wetting hay if recommended

-- Quarantine sick horses and monitor herd health
+- Quarantine sick horses and monitor temperatures during outbreaks

 Why It Matters

-Pneumonia can rapidly become life-threatening without prompt treatment.
-Acting fast, supporting your horse’s recovery, and managing barn hygiene are key to keeping lungs clear and horses healthy.
+Pneumonia can become life-threatening without prompt treatment.
+Acting fast, supporting recovery with clean air and rest, and staying disciplined about barn hygiene are key to keeping lungs clear and horses healthy.